FelipeTaiarol/elixir_event_sourcing/README.md

   create(unique_index(:entity_events, [:entity_id, :entity_version], prefix: "entities"))
 ```

-The **entity_actions** table is used for only for debugging.
+The **entity_actions** table is used only for debugging.
 It is often useful to know what was the action that generated a given event.
 ```elixir
     create table(:entity_actions, prefix: "entities") do
       add(:entity_id, references(:entities), null: false)